Upper Pine Bottom State Park: Geology and climate

 Five major rock formations from the Devonian and Carboniferous periods are present in Upper Pine Bottom State Park and Cummings Township.
-The youngest of these, which forms the highest points in the township, is the early Pennsylvanian Pottsville Formation, a gray conglomerate that may contain sandstone, siltstone, and shale, as well as anthracite coal.
+The youngest of these, which forms the highest points in the township, is the Pottsville Formation, a gray conglomerate dating to the early Pennsylvanian that may contain sandstone, siltstone, and shale, as well as anthracite coal.
 Low-sulfur coal was once mined at three locations within the Pine Creek watershed, and there is a coal deposit between the headwaters of Upper Pine Bottom and Lower Pine Bottom Runs.
-Below this is the late Mississippian Mauch Chunk Formation, which is formed with grayish-red shale, siltstone, sandstone, and conglomerate.
+Below this is the Mauch Chunk Formation, from the late Mississippian, which is formed with grayish-red shale, siltstone, sandstone, and conglomerate.

 Next below these is the Mississippian Burgoon Sandstone, which is buff-colored with shale, coal, and conglomerate inclusions.
 Below this is the late Devonian and early Mississippian Huntley Mountain Formation, which is made of relatively soft grayish-red shale and olive-gray sandstone.
 The lowest and oldest layer is the red shale and siltstone of the Catskill Formation, some 375 million years old.
 This layer is relatively soft and easily eroded, which helped to form the Pine Creek Gorge.
 The source of Upper Pine Bottom Run is on Mauch Chunk rock, and the stream cuts deeper as it flows east to Pine Creek.
 In the park Upper Pine Bottom Run has cut through layers of Burgoon sandstone and Huntley Mountain rock, and downstream of the park to its mouth the deepest parts of the valleys are made of the Catskill Formation.

 The Allegheny Plateau has a continental climate, with occasional severe low temperatures in winter and average daily temperature ranges (difference between the daily high and low) of 20 F-change in winter and 26 F-change in summer.
 The mean annual precipitation for the Pine Creek watershed is 36 to 42 in.
 January is the coldest month at Upper Pine Bottom State Park, July the warmest, and June the wettest.
 The highest recorded temperature at the park was 104 F in 1988, and the record low was -19 F in 1982.